a-b-street/abstreet/book/src/dev/README.md

 - `convert_osm`: extract useful data from OpenStreetMap and other data sources, emit intermediate map format
-- `kml`: extract shapes from KML shapefiles
+- `kml`: extract shapes from KML and CSV shapefiles
 - `map_model`: the final representation of the map, also conversion from the intermediate map format into the final format
 - `map_editor`: GUI for modifying geometry of maps and creating maps from